Learning from the best property management training programs is one of the best ways to set yourself up for success in this profession.

 Accredited Residential Manager (ARM)

-To qualify as an ARM, an individual must have 12 months relevant experience or more, complete the IREM ethics education in addition to having an Undergraduate or Graduate degree in Real Estate.
+To qualify as an ARM, an individual must have 12 months of relevant experience, complete the IREM ethics education, and have an Undergraduate or Graduate degree in Real Estate.

 Real Property Administrator (RPA)